Backstabbed in a Backwater Dungeon

 is a Japanese light novel series written by Shisui Meikyō and illustrated by tef.
 The series started serialization on the online platform Shōsetsuka ni Narō in April 2020, and was later acquired by Hobby Japan for a print release in May 2021, with a manga adaptation by Takafumi Ōmae being published by Kodansha since May 2021.
 Both series were licensed for an English-language release, with J-Novel Club publishing the light novel series and Seven Seas Entertainment publishing the manga series.
-An anime television series adaptation produced by J.C.Staff premiered in October 2025.
+An anime television series adaptation produced by J.C.Staff aired from October to December 2025.

 The series follows Light, a human adventurer who was member of the adventurers group Concord of the Tribes in order to fight discrimination against human race.
 One day, Light was betrayed by his fellow group members left to die in a dungeon called the Abyss.
 Infuriated by this act, Light swore to take revenge against them for betraying and leaving him behind.

 Premise

-The world is inhabited by nine tribes: dragonutes, demons, ghouls, dwarves, elves and dark elves, beast men, centaurs, and humans, with the last ones being the weakest of all.
+The world is inhabited by nine tribes: dragonutes, demons, oni, dwarves, elves and dark elves, beast men, centaurs, and humans, with the last ones being the weakest of all.
 Despite this, there are humans who receive a special power, known as a "gift", once they reach the age of 10.

 Light is a human adventurer bestowed with the gift of "unlimited gacha", allowing him to summon an endless number of cards to support his comrades.
-He is a member of the Concord of the Tribes, an adventurer group consisting of the dragonute Drago, the elf Sasha, the dark elf Sionne, beast man Garou, the dwarf Naano, the centaur Santor, the ghoul Diablo, and Oboro from the demon race.
+He is a member of the Concord of the Tribes, an adventurer group consisting of the dragonute Drago, the elf Sasha, the dark elf Sionne, beast man Garou, the dwarf Naano, the centaur Santor, the ghoul Oboro, and Diablo from the demon race.
 The group was seemingly formed to fight against the discrimination against humanity.